akami-solutions/docs.siwft.org/Writerside/topics/tos-a-u.md

 * Wallet Hubs are required to take action against fraud and digital asset laundering.
 * Wallet Hubs are required to Inform their Wallet Holders on our [Privacy](https://github.com/SIWFT/.github/blob/main/profile/PRIVACY.md) and [ToSaU](https://github.com/SIWFT/.github/blob/main/profile/TOSaU.md) changes and also requires to accept them.
 Wallet Holders are liable for this violation and not we.
 * Wallet Hubs are required to use and implement the prime-rate System.
+* Wallet Hubs are required to take actions against Wallet Holders that are younger than allowed and report them to the SIWFT.

 ## Guidelines for Wallet Holders:
 * Customers are required to provide their personal information truthfully